-Member of ABA House of Delegates since 1987 (currently is a Delegate-at-Large).
-Chairs House Committee on Drafting Policies and Procedures.
-Council member for Fund for Justice and Education.
+Member, ABA House of Delegates since 1987.
+Past Chair, House Committee on Drafting Policies and Procedures.
+Former Council member for Fund for Justice and Education.
 ABA permanent representative to the United Nations/Public Information in 2010-2013.
 Past member of Standing Committee on the Federal Judiciary (2002-2005) and Commission on Women in the Profession (2000-2002).
-Chaired Standing Committee on Lawyers’ Professional Liability in 1995-1997.
+Chair, Standing Committee on Lawyers’ Professional Liability in 1995-1997.
 Member of Gender Equity Task Force in 2012-2013.
 Council member for Section of Litigation in 2010-2013, and currently co-chairs the section’s ABA Resource Committee.
 Fellow of the American College of Trial Lawyers.
-Board of Trustees member for National Institute for Trial Advocacy since 2010.
+Board of Trustees Executive Committee member for National Institute for Trial Advocacy (NITA) since 2010.
 President of American Counsel Association in 2004-2005 and Women’s Bar Association of Maryland in 1987-1988.

 MIN K. CHO, Young Lawyer Member-at-Large (2014-2017)

 Partner, Holland & Knight, Orlando, Florida

 Florida State University in Tallahassee, J.D., 2004